nvidia-holoscan/holoscan-sdk/modules/holoviz/examples/demo/README.md

-# Clara Holoviz Demo
+# Holoviz Demo

-This example shows all Clara Holoviz features in one application.
+This example shows all Holoviz features in one application.